 We usually call this a bunion.
 This is a deformity that affects the big toe.
-The big toe moves towards the other toes.
-Due to this deviation, there is a tendency to walk on the medial part of our foot, which stresses the plantar fascia and causes arch pain.
+The big toe moves toward the other toes.
+Due to this deviation, there is a tendency to walk on the medial part of our foot, which stresses the plantar fascia and causes foot pain.

 This is a deformity in which the feet are turned inwards and downward.
 It is a congenital defect.
 The cause is unknown as babies are born with them.
 They tend to work on the outer part of the foot, which can lead to arch pain.